amine-abdeljaoued/PoXemon/Project_Report.md

 We then created a really cool Pokemon List/Pokedex which will unfortunately not be in the game as we did not have time to fix the window/size problems (frustrated about that).

-After that, we worked on super attacks in the game.
+After that, we worked on super-super attacks in the game.
 The whole idea was to have them unlock after a certain level and then for them to be pivotal in a fight to help defeat bosses/trainers… An extension to this project would be to add even more of these and have skill points to upgrade/unlock new things.

 Finally we worked with the map team in order to create maps/collision maps in which one can walk/interact.
 We then gave those maps to the map team in order to implement them.